Testing a nonlinear solution of the Israel-Stewart theory: Preliminaries of the Israel-Stewart theory

-This previous equation describe the behavior of the full non linear regime.
-On the other hand, by considering the special case, $s=1/2$, in Ref. \cite{maarchimen} was found that for models with barotropic temperature the term, $\dot{H}/H^{2}$, appearing in the differential equation (\ref{eq:brigida}) must be bounded together with $k^{2} < 1$, in order to have a positive entropy production.
-Under these assumptions the resulting second order differential equation for $H$ at first order in $k^{2}$ takes the same structure of the Eq. (\ref{eq:good}), but in this case the constant coefficients $b_{1}$, $b_{2}$ and $\Gamma$ are redefined as follows
+\end{widetext} which describes the behavior of the model in the nonlinear regime of Israel-Stewart's theory for an arbitrary $s$, in an analogous way as Eq. \eqref{eq:trans} does for the linear regime.
+On the other hand, by considering the special case $s=1/2$, in Ref. \cite{Chimento:1997ga} was found that for models with barotropic temperature, the term $\dot{H}/H^{2}$ appearing in the differential equation (\ref{eq:brigida}) must be bounded together with $k^{2}<1$ in order to have a positive entropy production.
+Under these assumptions the resulting second order differential equation for $H$ at first order in $k^{2}$ takes the same structure as Eq. (\ref{eq:good}) but, in this case, the constant coefficients $b_{1}$, $b_{2}$ and $\Gamma$ are redefined as follows

-Therefore, the solution for the Hubble parameter in this non linear regime will have the same mathematical structure of solution given in (\ref{eq:newHubble}), but will describe dissipative processes far from equilibrium.
-Also note that within the non linear regime the case $\omega=0$ leads to $\hat{\Gamma} = 1 -\frac{2k^{2}}{\sqrt{3}\xi_{0}}$, which maintains the structure of the differential equation (\ref{eq:Hx}), then this limit case can be considered in the context of the solution discussed above.
-In terms of the redshift the Hubble parameter for the non linear regime can be penned as follows with
+Therefore, the solution for the Hubble parameter in this nonlinear regime will have the same mathematical structure as the solution given in (\ref{eq:newHubble}) for the linear regime, but will describe dissipative processes far from equilibrium.
+Also note that within the nonlinear regime, the case $\omega=0$ leads to $\bar{\Gamma} = 1 -\frac{2k^{2}}{\sqrt{3}\xi_{0}}$, which maintains the structure of the differential equation (\ref{eq:Hx}).
+Then, this limit case can be considered in the context of the solution discussed above.
+Therefore, in terms of the redshift, the Hubble parameter for the nonlinear regime can be penned as follows